joelschar/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Remarks**:

-  - We can discuss if is is really necessary to do `RUN chmod +x ...` in the image creation as we already created the `run` files with `+x` rights.
+  - We can discuss if it is really necessary to do `RUN chmod +x ...` in the image creation as we already created the `run` files with `+x` rights.
 Doing so make sure that we will never have issue with copy/paste of the file or transferring between unix world and windows world.